cloudmaven/documentation/pages/aws/aws_cost_notification_system.md

 - In the Configuration tab find the Designer region which describes your lambda function Triggers
 - Add a CloudWatch Events trigger.
 Cloud watch is a management tool that allows you to create an Event linked to your Lambda.
   - This Event begins with creating a rule in Step 1
-    - I chose **schedule**
+    - I chose **schedule** and use the following string to stipulate 'once per day at noon'...
-    - I chose a Fixed rate of 24 Hours
+      - cron(0 12 * * ? *)
+      - For more on this see [this link](http://docs.aws.amazon.com/lambda/latest/dg/tutorial-scheduled-events-schedule-experessions.html)
-    - I chose to add a target: Specifically a Lambda function: Specifically kilroy_burn_lambda
+    - I set the target as the Lambda function name: kilroy_burn_lambda
     - Then I move forward to Configure details in Step 2
     - I give my rule a Name 'kilroytrigger' and a Description and click the button 'Create rule'
     - The new rule should appear with a little timer icon and it should fire off your lambda every 24 hours